Post your loglines. Get and give feedback.

 SYNOPSIS:

 A celebrated Chicago psychiatrist, DR. MARTIN HESSELIUS, finds his career in jeopardy due to unfounded charges of malpractice after a tragedy involving a patient’s treatment.
-After being hailed as “The Avenging Angel,” the “Profiler” responsible for the rescue of a dozen children from a bizarre satanic sex cult, his “expert witness” testimony at another trial resulted in a sadistic killer going free to torture and kill again.
+Once hailed as “The Avenging Angel,” the “Profiler” responsible for the rescue of a dozen children from a bizarre satanic sex cult, his “expert witness” testimony at another patient’s trial resulted in the sadistic killer going free to torture and kill again.

-With the malpractice charges approaching, Hesselius fears that he might, now, lose his career.
-Desperate for redemption, he sees the man’s case as a lifeline.
-He meets Shore’s family, wife LAUREL, and step-son, JESS, and begins to understand the strain they are all under: In an effort to save his marriage, Shore had been attempting to help Jess.
+With the malpractice court case ahead, Hesselius attempts to find an attorney.
+He fears that he might, now, lose his career.
+Desperate for redemption, he sees Shore’s case as a lifeline.
+He meets Shore’s family, wife LAUREL, and stepson, JESS, and begins to understand the strain they are all under: In an effort to save his marriage, Shore has been attempting to help Jess.
 The boy has an interest in photography.
-He only shoots in black and white, and then, only dark subjects.
-And he seems to have come under the influence of a bizarre friend and the friend’s charismatic and menacing father, RODERICK VAN DAMME, a former stage illusionist.
+He shoots in black and white, mostly dark subjects.
+And he seems to have come under the influence of a bizarre friend and the friend’s charismatic, mysterious, and menacing father, RODERICK VAN DAMME, a former stage illusionist.
+Somehow, apparently, Jess has developed an attraction to the Van Dammes and their weird circle.

 Shore describes first seeing his demonic apparition in some photos Jess shot at a ritual in the woods conducted by Van Damme and his band of cultists.
-It’s a sexually-charged WOMAN: pale, slender, yet voluptuous, with black eyes, long dark form-hugging dress to match, and short, white, spiky hair.
-Even at the figure’s distance, and in the growing darkness, she stares into the camera, almost seeming to lock eyes with him.
+It’s a sexually-charged WOMAN: pale, slender, yet voluptuous, with black eyes, long, dark, form-hugging dress to match, and short, white, spiky hair.
+Even at the figure’s distance, and in the growing darkness, she stares into Jess’s camera, seeming to lock eyes with Shore.
 There’s an angry, deranged look in them.
 He’s forced to look away.
 Earlier, Van Damme had given Jess a large, very old book to study.
 Shore wonders if the book may have some connection to his demon.

-Despite their efforts to resist, Hesselius and Laurel have now, fallen in love.
+Despite their efforts to resist, Hesselius and Laurel have now fallen in love.
 With his career in shambles, and his court case looming, the psychiatrist redoubles his efforts to resolve his patient’s case.
-Laurel has concluded that her husband has gone mad.
-But, shadowing Shore relentlessly through Chicago, Hesselius now believes his patient is in the grip of some external and very real evil.
+Laurel has concluded that her husband has become unbalanced.
+But, shadowing Shore relentlessly through the city, Hesselius now believes his patient is in the grip of some external and very real evil.
+He suspects Van Damme.
+So…

-Hesselius investigates Jess’s friends, and the book they used in the ritual.
-He finds it’s a rare and ancient book of satanic ceremonies and incantations.
-The weird father and son practice a bizarre religion and have somehow persuaded Jess into joining their cult.
-And they have a huge servant, CLAUDE, who does their dirty-work for them, had, in fact, come after Hesselius and, when Tedesco turns up dead, the psychiatrist suspects Van Damme ordered Claude to brutally murder him.
-So, now, inexplicably, Hesselius, and, perhaps his patient’s family, have become seen as obstacles to getting Jess, and so, perhaps, targets, themselves.
+Hesselius investigates them and the book they used in the ritual.
+He finds it’s a rare and ancient tome of satanic ceremonies and incantations.
+The weird father and son practice a bizarre religion and may have somehow persuaded Jess into joining them.
+Van Damme has a huge servant, CLAUDE, who does his dirty-work for him, had, in fact, come after Hesselius.
+When the investigator, Tedesco, turns up brutalized and dead, the psychiatrist suspects Van Damme ordered Claude to do it.
+So now, Hesselius and Lauren may be seen by Van Damme as obstacles to Jess, and so, perhaps, targets.

-As his obsessed patient’s behavior becomes more bizarre, Hesselius tails Shore to a bluff overlooking Lake Michigan where Shore gazes down over the edge for long minutes.
-Hesselius begins to wonder if he’s planning to kill his wife, perhaps enraged that she doubted him.
-Later, however, Hesselius watches as Shore lures her to a rendezvous in an old abandoned warehouse.
-Taking action only at the last possible moment, realizing Shore has snapped, Hesselius manages to intervene.
-And, yet, when they turn, Shore is gone.
+With his court date now just ten days away, Hesselius finally secures an attorney.
+And as his obsessed patient’s behavior becomes more bizarre, Hesselius tails Shore to a bluff over the water where Shore gazes down for long minutes.
+Hesselius wonders if he may be planning to act out, perhaps hurt or even kill his wife, enraged that she ever doubted him.
+And then Hesselius watches as Shore lures her to a rendezvous in an old abandoned warehouse.
+Realizing Shore has snapped, Hesselius intervenes.
+Impossibly, however, Shore disappears.

-So now Laurel realizes that Hesselius is, himself, disturbed, has become delusional, and seems to believe that Shore is not really dead, and, bizarrely, that he’s planning to kill her.
+So now Laurel realizes that Hesselius is, himself, disturbed, has become delusional, seems to believe that Shore is not really dead, and, bizarrely, that he’s planning to kill her.
 In the midst of his hallucination, the psychiatrist rushes off, intent on following his long dead patient.
 Despite it all, she realizes that somehow, irrationally, she still loves Hesselius, and she won’t give up on him.
+She manages to call him.
+And…

-They arrange to meet at the lake bluff where Hesselius earlier followed her husband (and where Shore leaped to his death).
+He tells her he’s following “Shore,” probably to that bluff (where Hesselius earlier followed her husband and where Shore leaped to his death).
 It had been a favorite place to walk when Laurel and Shore first met.
-Picking her moment, she confronts Hesselius with the truth.
+She goes there, finds Hesselius alone, and confronts him with the truth.
 It triggers his delusion that Shore is stalking her, and suddenly, they are in another “confrontation” with the nonexistent husband, still livid at her treachery.
 OUR POINT-OF-VIEW shifts between Laurel and Hesselius’s delusion: she denies her husband’s presence, despite what appears to Hesselius (and US, through his POV) being in the very face of it.
 Hesselius’s obsession boils over in a rage, and a struggle ensues.
-Facing “Shore” at the precipice, the deluded Hesselius jumps back to avoid “Shore’s attack,” then leaps forward to grab hold, but, clutching at nothing, he plunges off the bluff.
+Facing Laurel at the precipice, but “seeing Shore,” the obsessing Hesselius shoves her back to stop “Shore” killing himself, but, falling backward in opposition, loses his footing, and, clutching at nothing, Hesselius plunges off the bluff.
 Laurel screams.

-In a coda, WE SEE her in a hospital room, injured, but apparently alright, speaking to someone, perhaps her son, or possibly Hesselius, OFF CAMERA.
+In a coda, WE SEE her in a hospital room, injured, but apparently alright, speaking to someone, perhaps her son, or Hesselius?
+OFF CAMERA.
 But as WE move in, and OUR VIEW shifts, WE SEE that she is alone in the room.
-WE discover that her husband’s doctor, once her lover, died in the fall, and that she is now obsessed, herself, speaking to the nonexistent Hesselius, now her demon.#
+WE realize that her husband’s doctor, once her lover, died in the fall, and that she is now obsessed, herself, speaking to the nonexistent Hesselius, now her demon.#

 Rated this logline